BrkRaw/brkraw/docs/contrib/contribution.md

 ## Defaults we want help with

-We are looking for suggestions on default rules/specs to ship out of the box.
+We are looking for suggestions on default rules/specs to ship out of the box, especially for modality-specific workflows.
 If you work with specific Bruker sequences, please propose:

-- `info_spec` improvements for `brkraw info` / `BrukerLoader.info`.
+- Modality-specific `info_spec` improvements for `brkraw info` /
+  `BrukerLoader.info`.
-- `metadata_spec` mappings for sidecar metadata (BIDS or lab standards).
+- `metadata_spec` mappings geared toward BIDS or lab standards.
 - Rules that select the right spec based on `method`, `acqp`, or `visu_pars`.
+- `context_map` patterns that capture common lab or modality use cases.

+We also welcome contributions for documentation, including:

+- End-to-end use-case scenarios with `context_map`, rules, and specs.
+- Modality-specific tutorials (for example DWI, fMRI, MRS).
+- Updates or corrections to the docs.

 Even small improvements (for example, better labels or parameter keys) are useful.
 Open a Discussion with your sequence details and the parameter files